Approach Shot in Tennis

-Typically, a player will hit this shot when they receive a short ball that lands closer to the service line than the baseline.
-Ideally, this short ball sits up high enough allowing them to swing confidently to place the ball deep in the court and force their player to hit a defensive shot which can then be put away with a volley or two.
+Typically, a player hits this shot when they receive a short ball that lands closer to the service line than the baseline.
+Ideally, this short ball sits up high enough to allow them to swing confidently to place the ball deep in the court and force their opponent to hit a defensive shot, which can then be put away with a volley or two.

-A few common problems that occur with approach shots:
+Here are a few common problems that occur with approach shots.

 Approaching Too Soon

-Many players will frequently attempt to hit an approach off a ball that was hit too well by their opponent.
+Many players attempt to hit an approach off a ball that was hit too well by their opponent.
 Approaching too soon often occurs because a player is overly eager.

 For example, consider a point where your opponent hits a clean groundstroke that lands relatively deep in the court.
 If you try to move forward and hit an approach shot, then you may not be able to transition to the net quickly enough.
-The result can open up a variety of angles for your opponent to easily pass you.
+The result can open up a variety of angles for your opponent to pass you easily.